rudderlabs/rudderstack-docs/destinations/klaviyo.md

 In the above snippet, RudderStack captures the information related to the `Checked Out` event, along with any additional info about that event - in this case the name of the product.

 {% hint style="info" %}
 If you want to set a specific value to the `screen` and `track` type event, you need to pass the `event` related property in event properties.
-For the user-related information, you need to pass them in `traits` in `context`, as shown in the example above.
 {% endhint %}

 {% hint style="info" %}
-Apart from either `email` or `phone`, the other fields are not mandatory.
+If you are sending `track`/ `screen` type event using some sdk which does not persist user context info after `identify` you need to pass the user info in `context.traits`.
 {% endhint %}

 ## Identify